51 Years Ago: The Beatles Begin Filming ‘A Hard Day’s Night’

 From almost the moment they broke in England, the Beatles were receiving offers to appear in films.
 But the scripts they were getting sent were usually no good and/or they weren’t given the opportunity to sing their own songs.
-They were familiar with all the Elvis Presley and Cliff Richard movies and wanted something more with a bit more quality than had previously been on display, with one exception.
+They were familiar with all the Elvis Presley and Cliff Richard movies, and wanted something more with a bit more quality than had previously been on display — with one notable exception.

-Owen, who was nominated for an Academy Award for his screenplay, traveled with the Beatles on tour, getting a knack for their sense of humor and, more importantly given that they weren’t actors, their individual personalities.
-What he also noticed was that they had already become trapped by stardom, unable to go anywhere without being mobbed by girls, and up against an establishment that treated them with disdain and condescension, and dealt with it through mockery.
+Owen, who was nominated for an Academy Award for his screenplay, traveled with the Beatles on tour, getting a knack for their sense of humor and — more importantly, given that they weren’t actors — their individual personalities.
+What he also noticed was that they had already become trapped by stardom, unable to go anywhere without being mobbed by girls.
+Up against an establishment that treated them with disdain and condescension, the Beatles dealt with it through mockery.

 “Alun picked up lots of little things about us,” McCartney added.
-“Little jokes, the sarcasm, the humor, John’s wit, Ringo’s laconic manner, each of our different ways.
+“Little jokes, the sarcasm, the humor, John [Lennon]’s wit, Ringo [Starr]’s laconic manner, each of our different ways.
 The film manages to capture our characters quite well, because Alun was careful to try only to put words into our mouths that he might have heard us speak.”